canyi-chen/canyi-chen.github.io/index.md

 ## Biography

-I earned my Ph.D. degree in statistics from the [Institute of Statistics and Big Data](http://isbd.ruc.edu.cn/) at [Renmin University of China](https://www.ruc.edu.cn/) (RUC) in June 2023.
+I will work as a Postdoc Research Fellow for Professor Peter Song in the Department of Biostatistics at the University of Michigan in Ann Arbor on about September 1, 2023.
+I earned my Ph.D. degree in statistics from the [Institute of Statistics and Big Data](http://isbd.ruc.edu.cn/English/) at [Renmin University of China](https://www.ruc.edu.cn/en) (RUC) in June 2023.
 I am lucky to be advised by Professor [Liping Zhu](https://scholar.google.com/citations?user=IRVKAnAAAAAJ&hl=en).
-Before the graduate school, I received my Bachelor in [Mathematics](http://math.bnu.edu.cn/) from [Beijing Normal  University](https://www.bnu.edu.cn/) in 2018.
+Before the graduate school, I received my Bachelor in [Mathematics](http://math.bnu.edu.cn/) from [Beijing Normal  University](https://english.bnu.edu.cn/) in 2018.

 <!--
 I also serve as an anonymous referee for *Statistica Sinica*.